FueledByRage/FueledByRage/README.md

 ### Hello, there! :mage:

-My name's Erik graduated System Analist and Developer and fullstack dev [PurpleCats](https://purplecats.tech/)
+My name's Erik graduated System Analist and Developer and fullstack

+#### Xp:

+* Purplecats Payments - Frontend Developer (ReactJS, Typescript, Vite, and SASS), March 2022 to January 2022:
+I was responsible for developing and maintaining key web applications, including webpage, landing page, browser extension, DAPPs, and more.

+* Local Freelance Developer: Java/Spring Boot, PHP, and ReactJS, November 2020 to March 2022.
+I worked on the modernization process of local businesses by creating internal systems, task automations, and web pages.

+* Young Apprentice - José Carvalho Foundation, December 2018 to December 2019.
+I worked to assist with administrative activities, using JavaScript and Python to manipulate files and automate tasks.

 Here on Github you can check out on a few personal projects of mine.